jonalfarlinga/portfolio/README.md

 - I use **HTMX** and a **Python** backend to serve the separate page views.
 - The backend API is served from an **Azure Fucntions App**
 - The backend interacts with an **Azure Table** in blob storage to get and update a continuous count of page loads.

-## Installation
-If you want to recreate the dev environment, it's simple.
-Begin by downloading this code-base.

-1. Navigate to the `/dev/python` directory in the terminal and install a Python Virtual Environment: `python -m venv .venv`
-2. Activate the new virtual environment (this step will differ based on your OS)
-3. Install dependencies: `pip install -r requirements.txt`
-4. Run the Uvicorn server: `uvicorn main:app --host 0.0.0.0 --reload`
-5. Copy the absolute path to `/public/index_dev.html` and paste it in your browser.

-You should now see the basic page, with the About page fetched on page load.

 ## The Work
 To build my cloud-based online resume, I first wrote the site in HTMX and and CSS.
 This took longer than expected, as I spent a long time styling the page manually.